24 unconventional kettlebell exercises you didn’t know—until now!

-Kettlebell Alternating Open Palm Clean
+17) Kettlebell Alternating Open Palm Clean

-This on it’s own is just so cool, it can also be used for party tricks, not recommended if you’ve been having a few.
-Also watch the floor, do it on a surface where you can drop your kettlebells without causing any damage.
-You can see me perform this in the earlier video for crossfit racking mobility as the warm-up.
+This on its own is just so cool, it can also be used for party tricks, not recommended if you’ve been having a few.
+Also, watch the floor, do it on a surface where you can drop your kettlebells without causing any damage.
+You can see me perform this in the earlier video for CrossFit racking mobility as the warm-up.

 You can just keep throwing it back and forth if you’re not doing this to increase mobility.
-I hold the open palm clean for a bit to let it pull the arm back and down, so I get a good stretch in the tri’s and lats.
+I hold the open palm clean for a bit to let it pull the arm back and down, so I get a good stretch in the triceps and lats.

-Rotational Pivot Swing
+19) Rotational Pivot Swing

 Here is a version of the double-arm swing which includes rotation.
 It’s perfectly safe if you do it right and understand where the rotation is supposed to happen, not in your lumbar!
 Don’t attempt this if you can’t even do the swing right, first focus on swinging properly.

-Double-arm Swing Squat Style
+20) Kettlebell Swing Squat Style

-Kettlebell Rolling Get-up
+23) Kettlebell Rolling Get-up

 All I can say is, don’t do it, don’t attempt this one.
-Great flexibility required, and you need to know how to roll, so for all you BJJ friends out there, give this a go, start with a light weight, play with it.
+Great flexibility is required, and you need to know how to roll, so for all you BJJ friends out there, give this a go, start with a light weight, play with it.
 But stay safe.